afunnydev/tinysociety/content/articles/2018-11-13-35-spacious-tiny-home.md

 draft: false
 noindex: false
 ---
-The ultimate in modern-luxury meets farmhouse; this tiny home sits on a gooseneck trailer and steel frame kit from tinyhousefoundations.com.
+The ultimate in modern-luxury meets farmhouse; this 315 square foot tiny home sits on a gooseneck trailer and steel frame kit from tinyhousefoundations.com.

 ![](/img/gooseneck1.jpeg)